Rishi-Jain2602/water-quality-prediction/README.md

 ## Model Training
 ### Data Source
-Water Quality Data - he primary dataset used for this analysis is the " water_potability.csv" file, containing detailed information about water qualtiy means the ph scale , hardness , Turbidity etc.
+Water Quality Data - The primary dataset used for this analysis is the " water_potability.csv" file, containing detailed information about water qualitiy like the ph scale , hardness , Turbidity etc.

 ### Data Cleaning/Preparation
 In the initial data preparation phase, we performed the following tasks: